TeoNikolov/group-project/README.md

 Official GitHub repository for the compass website, including back-end source code.

 # Dependency Remarks
 Among the included dependencies within the repo, there is one extra dependency by Standford CoreNLP, which is the "models" dependency, being at about 250MB.
+Link the CoreNLP is [here](https://stanfordnlp.github.io/CoreNLP/download.html).

 # Overview
 Compass is a centralized, open-domain question-answering system that we have set to be local to Cardiff.
 Due to DBPedia's nature, currently we include a broad domain for basic questions such as "Who is Gareth Bale?".